Our Research Team

 What I love about the RCSWA

-I love working for the RCS because I get to see our research translated into practise.
-I love working with creative people - Necessity is the mother of invention and Australians living in rural and remote settings make the best innovators.
+I love working for RCSWA because I get to see our research translated into practise.
+I love working with creative people.
+Necessity is the mother of invention and Australians living in rural and remote settings make the best innovators.

-Julia was RCSWA’s first dedicated research staff member and is now a Senior Principal Research Fellow.
-Julia has played a key role in establishing and maintaining sustainable academic research practice within RCSWA.
-She has developed a wide range of productive collaborative research projects with over 30 health services and other academic institutions.
-Instead of specialising in any one area, Julia has taken a life course approach, with her research spanning from preconception care to end-stage kidney disease.
-Including end-users as part of the team facilitates translation of research findings into changes at community and service levels and as well as at regional and national policy levels.
-In 2022 Julia was awarded the UWA Vice-Chancellor’s Collaborative Partnerships Research Award.
+Julia was RCSWA’s first dedicated research staff member and now serves as the Senior Principal Research Fellow.
+She has played a key role in establishing and maintaining sustainable academic research practice within RCSWA.
+Over the years, Julia has developed a wide range of collaborative research projects, partnering with over 30 health services and academic institutions.

 What I love about the RCSWA